streamr-dev/network/README.md

 ## Authentication options

-Note: **Authenticating with an API key has been deprecated.**
+Note: **Authenticating with an API key has been deprecated.
+Cryptographic keys/wallets is the only supported authentication method.**

-Note: **Support for email/password authentication will be dropped in the future and cryptographic keys/wallets will be the only supported method.**

 If you don't have an Ethereum account you can use the utility function `StreamrClient.generateEthereumAccount()`, which returns the address and private key of a fresh Ethereum account.